atbcb/ICTTestingBaseline/docs/22Stylesheet.md

 Meaningful background images rendered by CSS

 ### Test Instructions
-1. Check that equivalent information from meaningful background images is available when the CSS background image is not displayed.
+1. Check that equivalent information from meaningful background images is available without the CSS background image
 1. Check that the equivalent information meets the following criteria:
     1. Presents the same information as the meaningful background image
     1. Is able to substitute for the meaningful background image